shotzi/iota_kidsFund/README.md

 The python script for the daily payout works so far, but the implementation based on the exchange rate is still missing, but there are many API where I can grep the value.
 So this wan't be a problem.

-# Feel free to copy the idea and have fun .
+# Feel free to copy the idea and have fun.

+The next step is finalicing the phython script and put that in here as well.